mohammed-ayoub-javascript/filter-video/PRIVACY.md

 - storage: To save your preferences locally
 - alarms: To maintain extension functionality during long sessions

+## Content Script

+- Content script runs on all pages to handle supported platforms (video detection) and non-supported platforms (iframe detection as a fallback)

 ## Third-Party Access

-- We do not share any data with third parties
+- We do not collect or share any data with anyone
-- We do not collect or transmit any information to external servers
 - All extension functionality occurs locally in your browser

 ## Updates and Changes